The department offers a number of fully funded studentships to outstanding applicants every year.

 All candidates submitting applications for DPhil in Primary Health Care or DPhil in Translational Health Science by the early December deadline will automatically be considered for full funding from a number of sources including the MRC, the Clarendon Fund, Oxford Colleges and numerous charitable sources.
 Further details can be found here.
 5. These programmes are participating in Black Academic Futures via the Medical Sciences Division's guarantee of at least 10 places per year across its doctoral programmes for the next four years' intakes of DPhil students.
 The University is committed to increasing the number of postgraduate students from under-represented groups at Oxford and in recent years has introduced a number of pioneering initiatives to improve access to graduate study.
 The department is an enthusiastic participant in a continuing pilot to improve the selection procedure for graduate applications, in order to ensure all candidates are evaluated fairly.

-As a minimum, any funding won through the department will pay fees at the Home rate and provide a stipend at the London-weighted UK Research and Innovation rate (£19,668 pa for 2022/23) for the duration of fee liability (typically 3 years).
+As a minimum, any funding won through the department will pay fees at the Home rate and provide a stipend above the UK Research and Innovation rate (a minimum of £20,000 pa) for the duration of fee liability (typically 3 years).
 Many awards will cover the higher overseas fees as well.

 Please note that the selection of highly-ranked applicants for these studentships is a competitive process, with some opportunities open to applicants across the whole Medical Sciences Division.